grishmapalkar/grishmapalkar.github.io/README.md

 I am a Ph.D. candidate in the Computational Modeling and Simulation program at the University of Pittsburgh, where I work under the guidance of Dr. Hessam Babaee.
 My research lies at the intersection of scientific computing and machine learning, with a focus on reduced-order modeling (ROM): low-rank matrix and tensor approximations, and scalable numerical algorithms for high-dimensional problems.
 These methods are instrumental in overcoming the curse of dimensionality and enabling efficient solutions to complex problems in fields such as computational physics, engineering, and data science.

 I am increasingly interested in the applications of my work to deep learning and natural language processing.
-The core ideas in my research—such as efficient representations, dimensionality reduction, and model compression—align closely with challenges in training and deploying large scale neural networks.
+The core ideas in my research such as efficient representations, dimensionality reduction, and model compression align closely with challenges in training and deploying large scale neural networks.
 I am excited about exploring how ROM and low rank techniques can enhance the performance and interpretability of modern deep learning models.

 Prior to my doctoral studies, I earned a Master’s degree in Applied Mathematics from the University of Pittsburgh, during which I conducted my thesis research in Computational Neuroscience under Dr. Bard Ermentrout, focusing on mathematical modeling of neuronal dynamics.